Ñý¼§Ö±²¥

 A team of Ñý¼§Ö±²¥ State students took first place in the seventh annual Mission: Life international competition on November 12, which took place at the University of the Incarnate Word in San Antonio, Texas.

-Tags: University News , news , LaunchNet Ñý¼§Ö±²¥ State , College of Arts and Sciences , College of Public Health , Office of Global Education , Design Innovation , Department of Biotechnology
+Tags: University News , news , LaunchNet Ñý¼§Ö±²¥ State , College of Arts and Sciences , College of Public Health , Global Education , Design Innovation , Department of Biotechnology

 LaunchNET Ñý¼§Ö±²¥ State